“The black night calls my name”

 I was born in Russia in 1994.
 It was a turbulent period after the collapse of the USSR, known as the “wild nineties.”
 Though I was a child, the chaos of that decade left a deep imprint on me.

-Trying to identify areas of uncertainty within myself, I come across the universal mechanism of unpredictability: the external environment influences us in ways that are impossible to foresee.
+Trying to identify areas of uncertainty inside me, I come across the universal mechanism of unpredictability: the external environment influences us in ways that are impossible to foresee.